The Police Data Initiative (PDI)

 The Police Data Initiative is a law enforcement community of practice that includes leading law enforcement agencies, technologists, and researchers committed to engaging their communities in a partnership to improve public safety that is built on a foundation of trust, accountability and innovation.
 The PDI represents the great work and leadership of more than 120 law enforcement agencies who have released more than 200 datasets to date, and originated as a result of several recommendations in the Task Force on 21st Century Policing that focused on technology and transparency.

-The Police Foundation is an independent, national and nonpartisan not-for-profit organization that is dedicated to advancing policing through innovation and science.
-For over 50 years, The Police Foundation has engaged state and local law enforcement leaders and other policing professionals as well as the academic community to address some of the most pressing questions and challenges facing our profession.
-For more on The Police Foundation, visit us at policefoundation.org.
+The National Policing Institute, formerly known as the National Police Foundation, is an independent, national and nonpartisan not-for-profit organization that is dedicated to advancing policing through innovation and scientific research.
+For over 50 years, The National Policing Institute has engaged state and local law enforcement leaders and other policing professionals as well as the academic community to address some of the most pressing questions and challenges facing our profession.
+For more on The National Police Foundation, visit us at policinginstitute.org.

 The U.S. Department of Justice, Office of Community Oriented Policing Services (COPS Office)